In this chapter I would like to give you some tips for drawing animals from pictures.

 Exercise 3: Draw one or more of the following examples with the use of assisting lines.

-Often the names of the cartoonists of animals from (comic) books and animation films are less well known than the names of the writers.
+Often the names of the original artists of animals from famous cartoons do not receive much publicity.
 For example, the Chinese-American cartoonist Tyrus Wong (1910-2016) is the artist of Bambi in the Walt Disney film of the same name.
 His first sketches (left) are a bit rougher than the final drawings for the film (right) (both here drawn after Tyrus Wong).

 EXTRA: draw a favorite animal from a (comic) book, cartoon, game or animation film.